katiejeanne/leet-code-tutorials/200-number-of-islands/README.md

 ## Step two: Recognize land versus water

-A simple check of the cell's contents will help us identify land cells for further processing.
 If the cell contains `0`, we can ignore it.
 If the cell contains `1`, we proceed to the next step.

 ```javascript
 for (let row = 0; row < numRows; row++) {